 EIIL workshops are particularly suited to engineers and technologists with five to ten years of post-graduate industrial experience and some early supervisory experience, including those in project management roles.
-The workshops will also benefit managers from other disciplines who would like to gain an appreciation of the workshop themes, as well as insights and good practices from a range of senior industrial leaders.
+Managers from other disciplines can benefit, as workshops aim to 'raise awareness' rather than develop experts.
+A typical participants profile is: